 5. Cloud-Based Solutions Becoming the Norm

-Cloud-based solutions, or solutions provided to users on demand through the Internet from cloud computing providers, are becoming standard across businesses of all shapes and sizes.
+Business cloud solutions, or solutions provided to users on demand through the Internet from cloud computing providers, are becoming standard across businesses of all shapes and sizes.
 Small businesses who utilize these solutions experience significant benefits:

 Increased Security and Reliability